When can I retire?

 - joined the scheme for the pension record in question on or after 1 October 2006 (date of birth is not applicable) = Group 4

-Please see the following table and/or the Rule of 85 Flowchart (see related documents section) to see when the different elements become unreduced for the different groups:
+Please see the following table and/or the Rule of 85 Flowchart (attached to this page) to see when the different elements become unreduced for the different groups:

 Joined before 1 October 2006